plone/training/docs/mastering-plone/registry.md

 ```
 ````

-As you see in the opened control panel configlet for the ploneconf.site package, the registry records can be modified and their order can be changed.

 ## Vocabularies

-Now the custom settings are stored in the registry and we can modify them in a nice way as admins.
+Now the custom settings are stored in the registry and we can modify them in a nice way as site administrators.
 We still need to use these options in talks.

 To do so we turn them into vocabularies.

 Vocabularies are often used for selection fields.
 They have many benefits:

-- They allow you to separate the select options values from the content type schema.
-Which means that they can be edited via UI like seen before.
+- They allow you to separate the select option values from the content type schema.
+  This means that they can be edited via the UI.
-- A vocabulary can even be dynamically, the available options can change depending on existing content, the role of the user or even the time of day.
+- A vocabulary can even be set dynamically.
+  The available options can change depending on existing content, the role of the user, or even the time of day.

 Create a file {file}`vocabularies.py` and write code that generates vocabularies from these settings: